-- a.
-All watchmen (Identified Casuals, and Class "A" and Class "B" registered watchmen) shall satisfactorily complete Safety, First Aid (including CPR), and Security Awareness Training, not to exceed 1 day per contract year.
-All hall watchmen shall satisfactorily complete Reefer Training. - b.
-The parties recognize the Pacific Marine Safety Code, which is written for the longshore industry.
-Where common hazards are addressed and the P.C.M.S.C. does not conflict with watchmen's functions, the Employers will be guided accordingly.
+a.
+All watchmen, Identified Casuals, and Class "A" and Class "B" registered watchmen shall satisfactorily complete Safety, First Aid (including CPR), and Security Awareness Training, not to exceed 1 day per contract year.
+All Class "A" and Class "B" registered watchmen may satisfactorily complete reefer training.
+All casuals shall be required to attend Reefer and Screener Training.